Siamang: Demography and population

-Behaviour
+Behavior

 The siamang tends to rest for more than half of its waking period from dawn to dusk, followed by feeding, moving, foraging, and social activities.
 It takes more rest during midday, taking time to groom others or to play.
 During resting time, it usually uses a branch of a large tree, lying on its back or belly.
 Feeding behaviors, foraging, and moving are most often in the morning and after resting.
 Grooming is one of the most important social interactions among family members.
 Grooming takes place between adults earlier in the day; the adults groom the juveniles later in the day.
 Adult males are the most involved in grooming.